MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/party-unreal-engine-oss-playfab-plugin-integration.md

     Super::Init();
     ...

-    // This is an example scenario of integrating OnlineSubsystem PlayFab with the
+    // This is an example scenario of integrating the PlayFab OnlineSubsystem with the
-    // PlayFab Unreal Marketplace Plugin.
+    // PlayFab SDK Plugin.
     //
-    // In this scenario, you can authenticate via OSS PlayFab,
+    // In this scenario, you can authenticate via the PlayFab OSS,
-    // and then re-use that authentication with the PlayFab Plugin.
+    // and then re-use that authentication with the PlayFab SDK Plugin.
     //
-    // OSS PF offers a public `AuthenticateUserComplete` delegate that can be bound;
+    // PF OSS offers a public `AuthenticateUserComplete` delegate that can be bound;
-    // this delegate triggers on completion of the OSS PF user authentication flow.
+    // this delegate triggers on completion of the PF OSS user authentication flow.
     //
     // Below is an example of a game binding to that delegate, retrieving the
     // authenticated local user via the `platformUserIdStr` from the delegate
-    // trigger, and then constructing a PlayFab `LoginResult` from the OSS PF
+    // trigger, and then constructing a PlayFab `LoginResult` from the PF OSS
     // `LocalUser.`
     //
     // These definitions are defined in `<game>.build.cs`.
 #if defined(WITH_OSS_PLAYFAB) && defined(WITH_PLAYFAB_PLUGIN)
-    // Explicitly retrieve OSS PlayFab - we can't assume it's the default OSS.
+    // Explicitly retrieve the PlayFab OSS - we can't assume it's the default OSS.
     FOnlineSubsystemPlayFab* PFOnlineSub = static_cast<FOnlineSubsystemPlayFab*>(IOnlineSubsystem::Get(TEXT("PLAYFAB")));

     UE_LOG(LogOnlineGame, Warning, TEXT("Retrieved PFOnlineSub"));